felis/UHS30/README.md

 <H2>This set of libraries is EXTERMELY ALPHA!<H2>
 <H1>Arduino version 1.6.1 OR BETTER ONLY!</H1>
 * This library set does all USB host operations in an interrupt.
-This means that calling the Task() method no longer does anything, unless you disable the interrupt mode in your sketch.
+This means that calling the Task() method no longer does anything, unless you disable the interrupt mode in your sketch.<BR>
-* This library set provides interrupt safe heap for AVR and ARM based boards.
+* This library set provides interrupt safe heap for AVR and ARM based boards.<BR>
-* Circuitsathome USB Host Shield support (of course!)
+* Circuitsathome USB Host Shield support (of course!)<BR>
-* Freescale(tm) Kinetis(tm) native full-speed host support!
+* Freescale(tm) Kinetis(tm) native full-speed host support!<BR>

 <HR><H2>AVR Arduino(tm) hardware instructions</H2>
 On AVR based Arduino(tm) boards and clones, you must do one of the following:<BR>